 Even if you have no intention of shopping on Amazon, you can still get tremendous value from a Prime membership.

 Using Prime Video alone a couple of times a month will more than makeup for the cost.

 The discounts on groceries at Whole Foods (if you shop there) will also make up for the membership cost well before the year is up.

 The freebies and Twitch subscriptions you get with Prime Gaming add up as well.

 Do you–or did you in the past–have an Amazon Prime membership?
 If yes, did you take advantage of any of the added services?
-If no, were you aware of all of the extras that membership provides and would having access to any of them change you mind about subscribing?
+If not, were you aware of all of the extras that membership provides?
+Would having access to any of them change your mind about subscribing?